Connected App Methods

 enabled (Optional) Controls whether the connected app is enabled or not.
 Value can be "true" or "false".
 If the state is not specified, the connected app is set to "false" and not enabled by default.

-(Optional, embedding workflows only) The ID of the project that the connected app's access level is scoped to.
-To get the project ID, see Query Projects.
+(Optional, embedding workflows only) The IDs of the projects that the connected app's access level is scoped to.
+To get a project's project ID, see Query Projects.
+You can specify one project, multiple projects, all projects on a site.

-To scope the connected app's access to all projects on a site, omit the projectId attribute from the request.
-Note: How you specify "all projects" when updating a connected app is different.
+• For Tableau Cloud, to scope the connected app's access to all projects on a site, omit the projectIds attribute from the request.

 domainSafelist